Generalizations of the Eierlegende-Wollmilchsau: Geminal subvarieties of rank one

-Label the big cylinders to the right and left of $V_1$ by $R$ and $L$ respectively.
+\bold{Case 2b: There does not exist a subequivalence as in Case 2a.} Label the big cylinders to the right and left of $V_1$ by $R$ and $L$ respectively.
 We may suppose now, by Lemma \ref{L:GeminalTwinAdjacency} and Sublemma \ref{SL:CyclicOrder2}, that $R$ and $L$ are the only big cylinders, and $\bfD_1=\{V_1, V_2\}$ are the only small cylinders.

 Therefore, there are four vertical cylinders - two little and two big.
 Since $k>1$, the two big cylinders are both free.
-By Sublemmas \ref{SL:BigIntersection}, \ref{SL:CyclicOrder1}, and \ref{SL:CyclicOrder2} it follows that $(X, \omega)$ is a surface in a double of $\cQ(2, -1^2)$ whose only marked points are either one free point $p$ or a pair of points $\{p, p'\}$ whose only constraint is that they differ by the translation involution.
+By Sublemmas \ref{SL:BigIntersection}, \ref{SL:CyclicOrder1}, and \ref{SL:CyclicOrder2} it follows that $\For(X, \omega)$ is a surface in a double of $\cQ(2, -1^2)$, and the only marked points on $(X,\omega)$ are either one free point $p$ or a pair of points $\{p, p'\}$ whose only constraint is that they differ by the translation involution.
 See Figure \ref{F:NonHGeminalEnd}.

 In the latter case, $\cM$ is an Abelian double and, in the former, it is clear that $\cM$ is not geminal as can be seen by moving the marked point into one little cylinder but not the other.